openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ### Authorization Server
 * MAY distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [RFC8414]{{RFC8414}}
 * MUST support at least one of the following to obtain a short-lived access token.
-(Please check out security considerations around access token lifetime https://openid.bitbucket.io/fapi/fapi-2_0-security-profile.html#name-access-token-lifetimes)
+Please refer Access token lifetimes in the security considerations {{FAPI}} for additional considerations.
 ** client credential grant flow {{RFC6749}} section 4.4
 ** authorization code flow {{RFC6749}} section 4.1

 ### OAuth Scopes
+The OAuth scopes required to access the resources MAY be obtained by the client using {{OPRM}} hosted by the Resource Server.
+In the absence of this mechanism -
 * An OAuth {{RFC6749}} authorization that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
 * All the SSF stream configuration management API operations MUST be protected using `ssf.manage` scope
 * All the SSF stream configuration Read API operations MUST be protected by `ssf.read` scope